Serve These Summer Snowballs at Your Next Summer Cookout

 Indeed, Ice Queens had lines down the block all summer long and they are picking back up again this year.
 Customers come for the nearly 100 flavor combinations—everything from Peaches and Cream with vanilla ice cream, peach flavoring, and whipped cream to Strawberry Shortcake with strawberry flavoring, fruit, whipped cream, and shortbread cookies on top.

-“We want to take you back to childhood memories, but top it,” says Kabia, adding that they use an ice machine from 1921 and flavors imported from New Orleans.
+“We want to take you back to childhood memories, but top it,” says Kabia, adding that the team uses an ice machine from 1921 and flavors imported from New Orleans.
 “We incorporate fresh fruit, juices, whipped cream, condensed milk, gummy worms, and Nerds.
 We just love to experiment.”

-And while getting a snowball right from the source is the most ideal way to enjoy the summer treat, Kabia says there are ways you can recreate it at home by crushing up ice in a blender, using extracts and simple syrups as flavors, adding ice cream in the bottom or whipped cream on top for a more special experience, or what they dub “The Queen’s Way.”
+And while getting a snowball right from the source is the most ideal way to enjoy the summer treat, Kabia says there are ways you can recreate it at home by crushing up ice in a blender, using extracts and simple syrups as flavors, adding ice cream in the bottom or whipped cream on top for a more special experience, or what the team dubs “The Queen’s Way.”

 “Every person that comes to the window, we want them to feel like royalty,” she says.
 “We hope we can allow them to forget about the craziness of the world and just have a sweet treat.”

-If you can’t make it to a Baltimore or New Orleans snowball stand this summer, try recreating an Ice Queens signature snowball at home.
+If you can’t make it to a Baltimore or New Orleans snowball stand this summer, try recreating an Ice Queens signature snowball for your next summer cookout.

 Strawberry Shortcake Specialty Snowball